Debt Snowball Spreadsheet Template + Guide (Debt Free 2023)

 After you’re done getting organized, you must pay the minimum.
 You need to pay the minimum required on all your loans and credit cards to avoid being charged fees and penalties, and your credit score may suffer.

 After you have gotten that out of the way, go ahead and pay extra on your smallest balance.
-By that we mean, put any extra money you have each month toward the credit card or loan at the top of your list.
+By that, we mean to put any extra money you have each month toward the credit card or loan at the top of your list.

 Your goal should be to pay off the smallest balance first.
 After you have paid off your smallest balance, cross it off the list and proceed to the next-smallest balance.